Who We Are

-Our Founding Director, Professor Jennifer Burn has over 17 years of research and practice experience in human trafficking, slavery and forced marriage.
-She was appointed as the Interim Anti-Slavery Commissioner for NSW by the NSW Government in 2019.
+Our Founding Director, Professor Jennifer Burn has over 18 years of research and practice experience in human trafficking, slavery and forced marriage.
+She served as the Interim Anti-Slavery Commissioner for NSW from 2018 to 2020.

-Our work is supported by a strong team of volunteers and legal placement students.
+Our work is supported by a strong team of volunteers, secondees from leading law firms, and legal placement students.

 Professor Jennifer Burn